DsiahrzComputhink/Damien---PythonThinker3/ARCHIVE/README.txt

 The archive.py contains a few functions that are mainly for aesthetics.
 Please note that the timing may not be accurate

-Also, any files with [example].txt is subject to change as the code will alter the files
+Also, any files with [example].txt in  is subject to change as the code will alter the files

 # EXAM RELATED
     Mid Smester Practical [9/3/2025]

 # MISCELLANEOUS
     ARCHIVE.py - MISCELLANEOUS
     DICTIONARY.txt - MISCELLANEOUS [FOR A GAME]